ahuang4504/GPTracker/README.md

 - **Access Control**: Optional ChatGPT blocking functionality
 - **Daily Reset**: Automatic daily count reset with leftover count preservation
 - **Offline Support**: Local storage fallback when offline

+## Currently Working On

+- **Chrome Web Store Publication**: Working on publishing the extension to make it easily accessible to users
+- **Usage Categorization**: Extracting ChatGPT queries and classifying usage to promote conscious reflection about what the user relies on AI for
+- **UI/UX Improvements**: Possibly adding a dark/light mode option
+- **Enhanced Analytics**: Adding more detailed usage insights and patterns as widgets for users

 ## Installation